Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/sequences.md

 ![](../../img/id-genome-browser.svg)

-In the Genome browser, you can access sequence download through the pop-menus on a transcript's track or in the Track drawer.
+In the Genome browser, you can access sequence download through the pop-up menus on a transcript's track or in the Track drawer.

 The Track drawer is opened by selecting the elipses to the right of the Track name in the Track panel.

 ![](../../img/id-entity-viewer.svg)

-In the Entity viewer, you can access sequence download through the pop-menus on a transcript's track, the Track drawer or the download icon in the Action bar.
+In the Entity viewer, you can access sequence download through the pop-up menus on a transcript's track, the Track drawer or the download icon in the Action bar.

 You can download sequences as a FASTA file which is suitable for using with sequence analysis tools.